 Animal trails of cleared brush

-Know how to use bear spray, and keep it handy at all times when hiking or camping.
+Know how to quickly deploy bear spray and always keep it accessible on your person when hiking or camping.

 Be visible and make noise.
-Whether or not you think bears are around, be a noisy hiker - sing loudly, clap, make whatever sounds you can, or call out "hey bears!" frequently.
+Whether or not you think bears are around, be a noisy hiker - sing loudly, clap, make any sounds you can, or call out "hey bears!" frequently.

-Travel in groups of at least 2 people, if not more.
-In the backcountry, there is safety in numbers so stay together whenever possible.
+Travel in groups of at least 2 people or more.
+There is safety in numbers so stay together.

-If a bear approaches you, speak calmly but loudly to it, make yourself appear larger by waving your arms or holding your pack over your head, and stand your ground.
+If a bear approaches you in a non-defensive manner, do not run, ready your deterrent, speak calmly but loudly to it, make yourself appear larger by waving your arms, and stand your ground.

-In general, grizzlies will not attack, but the key is to avoid surprising the bear, approaching, or appearing as a threat.
-To get to see a grizzly on the tundra is an incredible opportunity, so enjoy, value, and respect the animal from a distance and your experience in the backcountry will be truly rewarding!
+In general, brown bears will not attack, but the key is to avoid surprising the bear, approaching, or appearing as a threat.
+The opportunity to view a brown bear on the tundra is an incredible opportunity.
+Respect the animal from a distance and your experience in the backcountry will be truly rewarding.